-When a course is offered as part of Concurrent Enrollment, College of the Canyons' approved Course Outline of Record must be followed and must include all current student learning outcomes; there may be no deletions from the Course Outline of Record.
+When a course is offered as part of Concurrent Enrollment, College of the Canyons' approved Course Outline of Record must be followed and must include all current student learning outcomes; the Course Outline of Record.
 A copy of the Course Outline of Record may be found on the college's eLumen website.
 The Department Chair should review the syllabus, student learning outcomes, and textbook selection.